 To create a report on AMP ad tags, follow these steps:

-- Go to Reporting, and click on New report.
+- Go to Reporting, and click on New report > Ad Exchange Historical.
+Enter the basic details for the report.

-- In the Dimensions column, select “Request Type” and then select “AMP Ad tag”.
+- In the Filters field, select “Request Type” and then select “AMP Ad tag”.

 - If you want to analyze how AMP ads are performing on AMP pages, then you need to select the dimension “Inventory Type” and “AMP”.